Planning for your retirement

 Annual allowance

-The annual allowance for tax relief on pensions is currently £60,000 (£40,000 in 2022-23).
-There is a three year carry forward rule that allows taxpayers to carry forward unused annual allowance from the last three tax years (2020-21, 2021-22 and 2022-23) if they have made insufficient pension savings in those years.
+The annual allowance for tax relief on pensions is currently £60,000 (it was £40,000 up to 2022-23).
+There is a three-year carry-forward rule that allows taxpayers to carry forward unused annual allowances from the last three tax years (2021-22, 2022-23, and 2023-24) if they made insufficient pension savings in those years.

-The annual allowance is tapered for taxpayers whose income exceeds £260,000 (2022-23: £240,000).
-The allowance will reduce by £1 for every £2 that an individual’s income exceeds £260,000, down to a minimum of £10,000 (2022-23: £4,000).
+The annual allowance is tapered for taxpayers whose income exceeds £260,000 (It was £240,000 up to 2022-23).
+The allowance will reduce by £1 for every £2 that an individual’s income exceeds £260,000, down to a minimum of £10,000 (Up to 2022-23: £4,000).

 Lifetime allowance charge